from moscow to new york, slava mogutin is searching for his queer utopia

 In his new home Slava's work flourished.
 His first book, Lost Boys, was published in 2006 featuring provocative pics of Crimean rastas, Russian wrestlers, military cadets, German skinheads, and football hooligans.
 The book deconstructed masculine stereotypes, was homoerotic as hell, and made Mogutin a cult star.

 His new book, Bros & Brosephines, brings together Slava's studio and fashion photography, commissioned portraits and unseen early work that predates his relocation to the US.
-The book further challenges conventional notions of beauty and masculinity and -- perhaps for the first time in Slava's work -- overtly explores gender fluidity and the feminine, and continues to explore fetishes, so you'll see plenty of jockstraps and blowbacks.
+The book further challenges conventional notions of beauty and masculinity and -- perhaps the for the first time in Slava's work -- overtly explores gender fluidity and the feminine, and continues to explore fetishes, so you'll see plenty of jockstraps and blowbacks.
 It does all this with authenticity, because Mogutin not only documents but lives a radically open and engaged queer existence, challenging norms, promoting acceptance and sexual liberation.

 Your new book features work spanning the last 15 years, what's changed in your work and life in that time?

 Everything has changed and nothing will ever be the same.
 15 years ago I was still writing in Russian and taking the snapshot pictures that later became Lost Boys.
 Since then, I've travelled the world with my work, collaborated with some of my favourite artists, and experimented with different mediums, formats and genres, from porn to fashion and art, then back to porn again.
 There are 17 chapters in the book comprised of projects shot in various locations from Moscow to New York, Amsterdam, Berlin, Paris, California and Miami.
 There's a common narrative that brings all these different bodies together.
 It's about queer utopia, questioning traditional patriarchy, masculinity and gender roles.
 It's also a very personal book that tells the story of my great love conquests and failures.